Looking to plan your trip to Dubai around Dubai’s public holidays? Here’s a guide of what to expect in 2022 in Dubai:

-Although, as you might expect, major events in 2021 will be hard to predict if they’ll go ahead due to the ongoing coronavirus pandemic situation, here’s what’s already lined up for the 2021 Dubai Events Calendar:
+Major events in 2022 may still be subject to postponement or cancellation due to the ongoing coronavirus pandemic situation.
+Here’s what’s already lined up for the 2022 Dubai Events Calendar:

 Before you go… More important things you should know when planning a trip to Dubai